single-spa/single-spa.js.org/docs/starting-from-scratch.md

 },
 ```

-## 2. Create the master html file
+## 2. Create the html file

-The next step is to create what we'll refer to as your __single-spa config__.
-The single-spa config file is where your applications are initialized, and an html is required for this config.
+Our goal in this step will be to create a __single-spa config__.
+The single-spa config file is where your applications are initialized, and an html page will request this config.

 You’ll want to keep your single-spa config as small as possible since it is the master controller and could easily become a maintenance bottleneck.
 You don’t want to be constantly changing both the single-spa config and the child applications.

 ### 2.a Create *index.html*

-For this project we will be creating the following applications:

-1. home: a React app using [React Router](https://reacttraining.com/react-router/)
-2. navBar: a React app that always displays top-level navigation
-3. angularJS: an AngularJS app using [angular-ui-router](https://ui-router.github.io/ng1/)

-We will need to create a `div` element for each application to be mounted to.
-This will allow us maintain them separate and so that they never try to modify the same DOM.
+Create an *index.html* file the root directory.
+Inside this file, we'll be adding a `div` element for each application, each with a unique ID.
+Mounting each application to a different point allows us to maintain them completely separated and so that they never try to modify the same DOM.

-In your root directory create an *index.html* file and then add the following:
+Paste in the following HTML markup:

 <p class="filename">index.html</p>